Arthur Cravan: Mexico

 Cravan left New York for Mexico on 1 September with a friend called Frost.
 Around this time in his letters to Loy, who remained in New York, he wrote that "I am only at my best when travelling" and that "[w]hen I have to stay too long in the same place, I become almost imbecilic."
 Together Cravan and Frost hitchhiked north through Connecticut, Massachusetts, and Maine to Canada.
 After many failed attempts to sail from Nova Scotia to Newfoundland due to the Canadian authorities refusing their lack of papers, Frost became ill and Cravan boarded a schooner bound for Mexico alone.

 By December, Cravan had reached Mexico City and sent Loy a multitude of letters pleading with her to join him, insisting that his life depended upon it.
 In one such letter he begged for a lock of her hair and begged, "Better yet, come with all of your hair."
 He finished this letter with: "La vie est atroce."
 Soon after this Loy purchased a one-way ticket to Mexico City involving a 5-day train journey.

 Loy, in one of the extracts from her autobiography Colossus (the title taking after her name for Cravan), recalls their time in Mexico City:"Our life together consisted entirely in wandering arm in arm through the streets.
 It never made any difference what we were doing – making love or respectfully eyeing canned foods in groceries, eating our tamales at street corners or walking among weeds.
 Somehow we had tapped the source of enchantment."
-Not too long after Loy's arrival the pair decided to get married and, as they were unable to afford a luxurious wedding in a Mexican chapel, the pair eventually got married on 25 January 1918 at the mayor's office with two passersby as witnesses.
+Not too long after Loy's arrival the pair decided to get married and, as they were unable to afford a luxurious wedding in a Mexican chapel, the pair married on 25 January 1918 at the mayor's office with two passersby as witnesses.